 Indicate how, by whom, and for what purpose the information is to be used.
 Except for a new collection, indicate the actual use the agency has made of the information received from the current collection.

-The Farm to School Census is a new, one-time, data collection.
+The Farm to School Census is a new data collection.
 A questionnaire on purchases of local foods and other farm to school related activities will be sent to public school district School Food Authorities in the 50 United States and the District of Columbia.
 An electronic link to the questionnaire will be sent as part of an invitation sent to SFA food service directors by USDA’s Food and Nutrition Service (FNS) through State Child Nutrition Directors.
 Respondents will also have option to print out an attached questionnaire to be filled out and returned by fax.
 A sample of non-respondents will be contacted by telephone and asked to answer an abridged set of questions in order to analyze non-response bias.

 State Child Nutrition Directors will be asked to forward the invitation to participate in the Farm to School Census as well as 3 email reminders.
 State Child Nutrition Directors will also be asked to provide a list of public school district SFAs in the State for the purpose of constructing the most up-to-date list frame possible.
 While data on school districts are available from the U.S. Department of Education’s Common Core of Data (CCD), SFAs sometimes include more than one school district, and this information is not captured in the CCD.
 Available data on SFAs from FNS are only available for SFAs that submit income verification reports and thus do not provide a complete list of SFAs.